Honghui-Li-8/esp_custom_root/README.md

 ## Software Components
 - ESP-IDF (Espressif IoT Development Framework)
   - Description: Official development framework for ESP32
-  - Function: Provides libraries and tools for developing applciations on the ESP32
+  - Function: Provides libraries and tools for developing applications on the ESP32

 ## Communication Protocols
 [Opcode and other stuff maybe]?

 ## Setup and Configuration
-[I (Axel) would put how to setup docker in here later.]
+[I (Axel) would put how to set up docker in here later.]

 ## Code Explanation
 ### Code Structure